 - Cut the cream cheese into pieces.

-- Pour the mixture into your ice cream maker and freeze it according to the manufacturer’s instructions.
+- Remove the cream cheese mixture from the fridge and pour it into your ice cream maker; freeze it according to the manufacturer’s instructions.

-- 3 minutes before the ice cream is done, pour the chopped strawberries into the mixture through the ingredient spout on the ice cream maker.
+- Three minutes before the ice cream is done churning, add the chopped strawberries into the mixture through the ingredient spout on the ice cream maker.